 The Garden Bird Watch is a citizen science initiative to get Singaporeans involved in collecting valuable information about the birds in our parks, gardens and reserves.

-With the data collected from many survey points from the various parks around Singapore, we can start piecing together information about where our birds are found and in what numbers!
+With the data collected from the various parks around Singapore, we can start piecing together information about where our birds are found and in what numbers!
 This information will contribute towards better park management and conservation measures.

 How can I participate?

-Registration for the Garden Bird Watch is now open, and will run from 13 to 21 April 2019.
-The training sessions (beginner or intermediate bird-watchers) will be held on 9 March (Sat) and 16 March (Sat) 2019 at 9am.
+Registration for the Garden Bird Watch is now open and closes on 25 September 2019.
+The training sessions will be held on 5 October (Sat) and 27 October (Sun) 2019 at 9am.
 You will only need to attend one session.

 What happens after I have signed up?